petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-groups-api-basics.md

 ## Patch a User Group

-Do a partial edit of an existing User Group with the following cURL and Java commands.
+Do a partial edit of an existing user group with the following cURL and Java commands.
 Replace `1234` with your User Group's ID.

 ### UserGroup_PATCH_ById.sh